bradfrost/atomic-design/chapter-5.md

 - Monitor progress over time - Lonely Planet's Rizzo design system tracks performance metrics over time.

 ### Make it public.
-Another way to set your design system up for longterm success is to **make your style guide publicly accessible**.
+Then there's the option of taking your communication strategy to another level by **making your style guide publicly accessible**.

 But why?
 After all, isn't a style guide merely an internal resource to help your organization work better together?
 What use is it to the outside world?
 And wouldn't publishing your style guide give away all your trade secrets?